Why It’s Still Important to Review Really Expensive Audiophile Gear

 Audiophiles simply can’t upgrade their system every time they get one of our email newsletters or read one of their favorite websites filled with new component reviews, but they can absolutely aspire to find technologies, features, and other elements found on truly reference-level audiophile gear in the components that they want to buy as they expand the scope of their audiophile journey.
 And despite all of the big-time investments that we are talking about here, this level of research doesn’t cost very much if anything at all.

-Reading a review of one of Nelson Pass’ insanely good class-A monoblock amps like the recent Pass Labs XA 60.8s, for example, is a worthy endeavor even if one couldn’t afford the lofty price, because Nelson’s company also offers a $5,150 amp called the Pass Labs XA25 (review pending) that doesn’t offer balanced operation or the expensive gauge on the front of the amp, and gives a stripped-down but still sexy sounding performance at a more aspirational level.
+Reading a review of one of Nelson Pass’ insanely good class-A monoblock amps like the recent Pass Labs XA 60.8 review, for example, is a worthy endeavor even if one couldn’t afford the lofty price, because Nelson’s company also offers a $5,150 amp called the Pass Labs XA25 (read the review) that doesn’t offer balanced operation or the expensive gauge on the front of the amp, and gives a stripped-down but still sexy sounding performance at a more aspirational level.
 Nelson’s kitchen table brand, First Watt, offers even more stripped-down amps in terms of the physical chassis and whatnot, but does deliver a lot of the more important, performance-oriented features from his power amps that cost many times more money.
 Clever audiophiles can figure out how to get more of the good attributes of a reference audiophile product without being forced to auction a kidney on eBay.

 S.M.S.L. was our first review on FutureAudiophule.com.
 Their under-$200 integrated amp is simply incredible